bitcommoditiz/Goldz-XAUz/README.md

 The aim is to provide a full class of virtual commodities, freely tradable, for which volatility reflects the underlying real commodity volatility.

+There is currently 10 BitCommodiz with difficulty retarget varying with price of: gold, platinium, palladium, silver, crude oil, wheat, corn, cotton, coffee, cocoa.

 Common characteristics
 ----------------